Issue #1325 Sept. 10, 2019

 This time, you can proceed at your own pace.
 Each lesson is accompanied by one reason to write a press release.
 You’ll see lots of ideas you’ve never considered.
 And, of course, you’ll get special promotions and deals on some of my products as well as those sold by other PR experts.

 To do: Get started now at http://PublicityHound.com/prwriting.
+When you want to proceed to the next tip, click on the numbered blue box at the bottom.
 I’d love to know what you think of the course.

 2. Explain Your Target Market